snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/configuring-how-events-sent/index.md

 More information and documentation about the Beacon API can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API).

-## POST path
+### Custom POST path

-The POST path that is used to send POST requests to a collector can be change with the configuration object value `postPath`.
+The POST path that is used to send POST requests to a collector can be changed with the [configuration object](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md) value `postPath`.

 `postPath` defaults to the standard path: `/com.snowplowanalytics.snowplow/tp2`